agrc/metadata-asset-tracking-tool/metadata/recreation/trails_and_pathways.md

 ## Summary

 Utah Trails and Pathways contains off-road recreational trail features that are primarily used by hikers, pedestrians, and mountain bikers.
-UGRC developed this dataset using data from a variety of sources including Orbital View, the National Park Service, and the US Forest Service.
+UGRC developed this dataset using data from a variety of sources including Orbital View, the National Park Service, US Forest Service, as well as input from state agencies and metropolitan planning organizations.

 ## Description